Psychosocial disability

 Key points:

-What are psychosocial disabilities?
+What is psychosocial disability?

 A psychosocial disability may restrict a person’s ability to:

-• Be in certain types of environments
+- be in certain types of environments;

-• Have enough stamina to complete tasks
+- have enough stamina to complete tasks;

-• Cope with time pressures and multiple tasks
+- cope with time pressures and multiple tasks;

 Without adequate support, psychosocial disability can exacerbate mental health conditions and cause a range of negative flow-on effects.